BalderHolst/sqlite-integrated/README.md

 We can see that there are only two customers with a first name that starts with 't'.

-By default the database prints the SQL that is executed in the database, to the terminal.
-This can be disabled by passing `silent=True` to the `run` method.

 #### Insert Statement
 ```python
 from sqlite_integrated import Database